qr-merger/merger/README.md

 If you against our copyright reservation requirements, your name might appears in our shame wall.
 Which is currently blank.

-Please be aware that `Merger` is opensourced and released under the **GNU General Public License v3.0**, you are **not allowed** to disclose source and you are restricted to use the same license when doing modifications.
-More about permissions, limitations and conditions of our license, please see [https://github.com/hifocus/merger/blob/master/LICENSE](https://github.com/hifocus/merger/blob/master/LICENSE) to learn more in detail.
+Please be aware that `Merger` is opensourced and released under the **GNU General Public License v3.0**, you are restricted to disclose source and use the same license when doing modifications.
+More about permissions, limitations and conditions of the license, please see [https://github.com/hifocus/merger/blob/master/LICENSE](https://github.com/hifocus/merger/blob/master/LICENSE) to learn more in detail.

 Author: [@hifocus](https://github.com/hifocus)